asdkazmi/AI-Movies-Recommendation-System-K-Means-Clustering/README.md

     - `max_iterations` - > Default: 300 | It can be any +ve int to set KMeans iterations during clustering.
   - Purpose: It will calculate WCSS values and their difference between _init_ to _upto_ numbers of clusters.
   - Attribute Updates: `sparseMatrix`, `wcss` and `differences`
-  - Associated Method: _No_
+  - Associated Method: _None_
   - Return: _None_
 - `showPlot(boundary = 500, upto_cluster = None)`:
   - Arguments:
-    - `boundary` - > Default: 500 | A boundary which you want to set
+    - `boundary` - > Default: 500 | A boundary which you want to set for minimum WCSS value.
-  - Purpose:
+  - Purpose: It will show plots of elbow method and differences of WCSS to analyze cluster numbers.
-  - Attribute Updates:
+  - Attribute Updates: _False_
-  - Associated Method:
+  - Associated Method: _None_
-  - Return:
+  - Return: Matplotlib plots.
     -